Rent KLT's Solar Powered Eco-Cabins at the Wakefield Wildlife Sanctuary!

 To make reservations: Visit our Lodgify page for online bookings and policies.
 KLT members receive a 10% discount, members please call 207-377-2848 to receive the discount code.

 Guests will enjoy a rustic, eco-friendly, Maine camp experience on the shore of Cobbossee Stream in West Gardiner, Maine.
 This is a special place, easily accessible to Maine’s population centers, yet it offers the solitude and relaxation of a much more remote location.
 The Wakefield family enjoyed these cabins for over 100 years and we are pleased to share the camp experience with the community and visitors to Maine.

-We will accept reservations for a minimum seven-night stay during the 2019 rental season: July 1 through October 31.
-Later this spring, we anticipate opening reservations for two to six night stays.
+We will accept reservations for a minimum two-night stay during the 2019 rental season: July 1 through October 31.

 There will be two cabins available for rent.
 Each cabin sleeps a maximum of six adults (two full-size beds available; bring air mattresses or sleeping pads for additional guests; all guests should bring sleeping bags or linens).
 The cabins are only accessible by foot, about a quarter mile walk on a camp road from a small parking area (2 cars per cabin maximum); carts will be provided for hauling your gear.
 The cabins have kitchens with hand pumped water (bring drinking water or be prepared to filter or treat water) and a gas range, composting toilets, a gas stove for heat (though cabins are not insulated), solar-powered lights, and porches overlooking the stream.